minio/minio/docs/distributed/README.md

 * All nodes running distributed Minio must be in a homogeneous environment (meaning they have the same operating system, number of drives, and interconnects).
 * If the domain must be set, the `MINIO_DOMAIN` environment variable must be defined and exported.
 * Minio distributed mode requires directories that are exclusive to Minio.
 For example, if a volume is mounted under `/export`, pass `/export/data` as an argument to the `minio server` command.
-**Note:** The drives can be shared with other applications if required.
 * The IP addresses and drive paths below are intended for demonstration purposes only, and must be replaced with the actual IP addresses and drive paths/folders.
 * The time on the servers running distributed Minio instances should within three seconds of each other.
 Use [NTP](http://www.ntp.org/) to ensure consistent times across servers.
 * Running Distributed Minio on Windows is experimental as of now.
 Please proceed with caution.